 Pharmacychecker Website that says it’s a certifier of online pharmacy sites.

 CastlightHealth A California company that offers business-to-business transparency solutions; if an employer contracts with them, they share pricing information.
+As with other similar services, hard for us to compare how good and how actionable their information is because we are not a paying customer.

 ChangeHealthcare A Tennessee company that offers business-to-business transparency solutions; if an employer contracts with them, they share pricing information.
+As with other similar services, hard for us to compare how good and how actionable their information is because we are not a paying customer.

 FairHealth (mentioned above) also sells services to businesses that are more comprehensive than what’s available to consumers free.